Chege1234/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 11  adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. script 12 creates a directory with 751 permissions script 13 changes the group owner
+script 11  adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. script 12 creates a directory with 751 permissions script 13 changes the group owner script 14 changes the owner and group for all the files and directories in the working directory